 - Mansa Devi Temple, Haridwar: Mansa Devi Temple is a Hindu temple for goddess Mansa, on top of Bilwa Parvat in Haridwar.
 Also, popular as ‘Bilwa Teerth’, this temple is among the panch teerth within Haridwar.
 ‘Mansa’ means ‘wish’ and it is a popular belief among the devotees that the goddess fulfills their wishes.

 - Neelkanth Mahadev Temple: It is a Hindu temple dedicated to Lord Shiva, in the Pauri Garhwal district of Uttarakhand.
-The main deity of the temple is ‘Neelkanth’ who is a form of Lord Shiva and has a blue throat due to effect of consuming poison.
+The main deity of the temple is ‘Neelkanth’ who is a form of Lord Shiva and has a blue throat due to the effect of consuming poison.
 It also contains various scriptures depicting ‘Samudramanthan’ by Devas and Asuras, which is mythologically relevant to the temple.

 - Bharat Mata Mandir, Haridwar: It is a temple dedicated to ‘Bharat Mata’ or ‘Mother India’.
 The temple is present alongside Samanvay Ashram on the banks of Ganga.
 It is 8 storeys tall, with each storey depicting an era in Indian history, from the days of Ramayana until Indian Independence.